sushiibot/sushii-2/sushii-rules/README.md

 # sushii-rules

 Rules engine for processing Discord events with user configurable logic.
 In very early development and mostly experimentation.
+This readme is mostly a design doc and ideas, not actual documentation.

 ## Rule Configuration